andrewMacmurray/mercury-ftp/README.md

 ## Core Storing and Retrieving Operations

-- STORE (`STOR`) - Causes the server-DTP to accept the data transferred via the data connection and to store the data as a file at the server site.
+- STORE (`STOR`) - Causes the mercury.server-DTP to accept the data transferred via the data connection and to store the data as a file at the mercury.server site.
 If a file exists at that site it will be replaced by the new one.

-- RETRIEVE (`RETR`) - Causes the server-DTP to transfer a copy of the file specified at the pathname to a client.
-The status and contents of the file at the server site shall be unaffected.
+- RETRIEVE (`RETR`) - Causes the mercury.server-DTP to transfer a copy of the file specified at the pathname to a client.
+The status and contents of the file at the mercury.server site shall be unaffected.

 - STORE UNIQUE (`STOU`) - Behaves like `STOR` but file must have a unique name to that directory (name must be included in the `205` transfer started response).

-- APPEND (`APPE`) - Causes the Server-DTP to store a copy of the file at the specified server site.
+- APPEND (`APPE`) - Causes the Server-DTP to store a copy of the file at the specified mercury.server site.
 If the pathname exists the data should be appended to that file, otherwise a new one created.

 ## FTP Server Return Codes